DataFire/DataFire/docs/Flows.md

 * `options.finish` - a function to run after `do` has executed.

 #### `options.do`
-`options.do` is generally an Operation returned by an Integration, e.g.
+`do` is the body of each step.
+It's where you'll fetch data, read/write files, and call out to APIs or databases.

+`do` often comes from an integration, e.g.
 `hacker_news.getItem()`.
 However, as you might have noticed in the quickstart example, you can also pass in your own function:
 ```js